-I was at UCL studying for an MSci in Physics; it was only in my final year that I started thinking about my career.
+I was at UCL studying for an MSci in Physics.
+Like many students, it was only in my final year that I started thinking about my career.
 Bizarrely, it was through a foreign television series that I first found out about the patent profession, and after searching about the job I liked the sound of it so much that within a couple of weeks I was applying for this position.

 What attracted you to GJE?

 Having researched the firm online, it was clear to me that GJE was known across the world for its IP expertise and business ethics.
 What really struck me though was just how friendly the staff were when I contacted the firm regarding my application.
-Meeting the people at GJE during interviews and experiencing the warm atmosphere in the firm helped me make my choice.
+Meeting the people at GJE during interviews and experiencing the friendly culture at the firm helped me make my choice.

 What other career options had you considered?

 When I was thinking about my career, one thing I was certain of was that I wanted to remain connected with science.
-I also had a lot of experience with teaching and tutoring, because communicating and discussing ideas was something I’ve always enjoyed.
-So, the most likely alternative career would have been to stay in academia or even to become a teacher.
+I also had a lot of experience with teaching and tutoring, so it was clear that any other career choice would have involved communicating and discussing technical ideas.
+In that sense, the most likely alternative career would have been to stay in academia or even to become a teacher.